Multidimensional continued fractions and symbolic codings of toral translations: Preparations for the proofs of the main theorems

+The size of the patch~$\mathcal{P}_n$ that we require in order to infer that $\cC_{\bsigma}$ is a tiling is determined by the largest diameter of the subtiles in the $n$-th subdivision of $\cR_{\bsigma}(i_n)$.
+This diameter is in turn determined by the balance constant $C$ of the language $L_{\Sigma^n\bsigma}$.
+This observation leads to the quantified version of geometric coincidence in~\eqref{e:gcc4}, which is also illustrated in Figure~\ref{fig:1}. \end{remark}

-The geometric coincidence condition can be seen as an $S$-adic analogue to the geometric coincidence condition (or super-coincidence condition) in \cite{Barge-Kwapisz:06,Ito-Rao:06,CANTBST}, which provides a tiling criterion.
-Recall that the periodic tiling yields the isomorphism with a minimal toral translation and thus purely discrete spectrum (see \cite[Proposition~8.5]{BST:19}; related results for the periodic case is contained in \cite[Theorem~2]{Arnoux-Ito:01} and \cite[Theorem~3.8]{CS:01}; for the classical case that that initiated the whole theory we refer to~\cite{Rauzy:82}).
+The geometric coincidence condition can be seen as an $S$-adic analog of the geometric coincidence condition (or super-coincidence condition) in \cite{Barge-Kwapisz:06,Ito-Rao:06,CANTBST}, which provides a tiling criterion in the substitutive case.
 This criterion is a coincidence type condition in the same vein as the various coincidence conditions introduced in the usual Pisot framework; see e.g.\ \cite{Solomyak:97,AL11}.
+The term ``coincidence condition'' goes back to Dekking~\cite{Dekking:1977} where it meant that the letters of the images of all letters under a substitution (of constant length) ``coincide'' at a certain position.
+The letter $i_n$ in Definition \ref{def:gcc3} and \ref{def:gcc4} plays the role of this common coincidence letter.
+This condition was further developed and, in the substitutive case, it means that certain broken lines that can be associated with the multiple tiling $\cC_{\bsigma}$ ``coincide'', in the sense that they have at least one edge in common; see e.g.\ \cite{Barge-Kwapisz:06,Ito-Rao:06}.

 Results from \cite{BST:19} that are central for our proofs are contained in the following proposition.